-A word of caution however.
-St John’s Wort is a strong CYP3A4 liver enzyme inducer.
+A word of caution, however.
+St John’s wort is a strong CYP3A4 liver enzyme inducer.
 This enzyme is responsible for metabolizing psychoactive compounds in the liver.
-This translates to nullifying the effect of any other nootropics you may be taking.
+And translates to nullifying the effect of any other nootropics you may be taking.

 Dosing St John’s Wort is anywhere from 900 to 1,800 mg per day.
 But be careful of using it with any other nootropics or medications.